The Unhealthy Desire For Prestige And Money Is Ruining Your Life

 Wake up every day and recognize the people who helped you get to where you are.
 Realize your wealth and success is mostly due to luck!
 Keep a gratitude journal.

-For me, I'm grateful for my father who has been my editor.
+For me, I'm grateful for my father who has been an editor for my site.
 He encouraged me to start Financial Samurai way back when.
 I'm grateful to my mother who is always supportive in whatever I've wanted to pursue.

 Thank you to my wife who's been my CFO and COO since the beginning.
 She is also an incredible mother of two young children.